Acute Lymphoblastic Leukemia (ALL)

 What is leukemia?

 Leukemia is different from most other types of cancer.
-Leukemia is cancer that starts
+Leukemia is a blood cancer

-in the bone marrow, which is where new blood cells are made.
-The bone marrow is a
+that starts in the bone marrow, which is where new blood cells are made.
+The bone

 Leukemia cells are early or premature forms of blood cells, most often white blood

 cells.
-When a person has leukemia, the body makes too many abnormal blood cells.
-These
+When a person has leukemia, the body makes too many of these premature, abnormal

-cells don't work the way they should and don't mature into functional cells.
-Leukemia
+cells.
+They don't work the way they should and don't mature into functional cells.

-cells do not usually form tumors, but they can travel with the blood all over the
+Leukemia cells often don't form tumors.
+They travel in the blood all over the body.

-body.
-That means leukemia can affect organs all over the body.
+This means leukemia can affect organs anywhere in the body.

 Two types of white blood cells can turn into leukemia: